StephanieChevalier/drugname_standardizer/README.md

 ### A trusted source for drug synonyms
 - Default UNII File:
-**Automatically downloads the latest UNII file from the FDA's official archive if not already present in `drugname_standardizer/data/` folder.**
+**Automatically downloads the latest *UNII Names* file from the official FDA archive** if no UNII Names file is not already present in `drugname_standardizer/data/` folder.
 *(https://precision.fda.gov/uniisearch/archive/latest/UNIIs.zip &rarr; UNII_Names_20Dec2024.txt)*
 - Custom UNII File:
 **Users can download a UNII Names List file themselves from the FDA's UNII Archive** and specify its path.